VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 // Array [ "The number is: 2" ]
 ```

 This is good, very good.
-There is one more detail we need to address, compatilibity.
+There is one more detail we need to address, compatibility.
 I did mention that transducers work on different types but in here we are using `Array.reduce`.
 We actually need to control the `reduce` function, so let's make our own.

 Since javascript has the iterable protocol, we can use that to save ourselves some troubles.
 With this our transducers will be compatible with multiple types of collections.